 2) The Ushers will seat you in every other row seating.
 In this case we will worship in song to special music only.

 3) We have removed all the hymnals from the pews.

-4) We will have one Ministry of the Word Service immediately followed by the Lord’s Supper Service each Sunday starting at 10:30 am.
+4) We will have Sunday School at 10 am and one Ministry of the Word Service immediately followed by the Lord’s Supper Service each Sunday starting at 11 am.
 We will use wine cups and trays for the distribution of both matza and wine.
 We will pass the elements separately and after the elders pray for what each of the elements represent.
 The Ushers will be passing the trays to each person in attendance.

-5) Nursery services will be starting back up on Sunday June 28th.
+5) Nursery is available for Sunday School and the Ministry of the Word Service.
 Sarah Terrell will be managing the nursery service.
 Please contact her via the church office to register your child.
 Sarah will need an accurate count of children in the nursery to prepare properly.
 It is understood by the parents of the children in the nursery that good social distancing practices will be difficult to follow, and you will take full responsibility for meeting this way.

 6) Masks will be worn entering and exiting the facility.
 The masks can be taken off once seated in the pew.

 7) Hand sanitizer with at least 70% alcohol will be provided at the entrance of the facility, at the restrooms, and near main auditorium.

 8) We will have signage upon entering the facility to help with managing the flow of people outside and within the building.
 Due to possible weather conditions we may have to route the people within the building while following good social distancing practices.
 Please pay careful attention to these signs.

 9) The water fountains will be blocked off and not in use, however, we will be providing water bottles at the fountains instead.
 If you take a water bottle, please discard it in one of the trash cans when finished or before entering the auditorium.